 The Department of Defense (DoD) data strategy aims to develop a data program “at speed and scale for operational advantage and increased efficiency.”
 Among the ways in which DoD will leverage data as a strategic resource is the concept of VAULTIS, striving to make all data visible, accessible, understandable, linked, trustworthy, interoperable, and secure.

 To achieve these goals, DoD needs not only tools, pipelines, and processes, but also personnel who understand the value of data and the ways in which it can be measured and used to bolster services, efficiency, and mission readiness.
 As a longtime provider of critical data science, artificial intelligence, machine learning, automation, and cloud computing solutions, ECS combines the experience, expertise, and thought leadership to help DoD achieve their strategic data aims.
-Since coining the term “data readiness” years ago, our team of data professionals have developed competitive advantages for our customers in both the commercial and government arenas by harnessing and measuring the power, efficiency, and value of ready data.
+Our team of data professionals have developed competitive advantages for our customers in both the commercial and government arenas by harnessing and measuring the power, efficiency, and value of ready data.

 Legacy Readiness Measures